Modules over relative monads for syntax and semantics: Conclusions Future Work

 \paragraph{Purely syntactic results}

-Initial Semantics for ``pure'' syntax --- i.e.\ without considering semantic aspects --- with variable binding were presented by several people independently, differing in the modelisation of variable binding:
+Initial Semantics for ``pure'' syntax --- i.e.\ without considering semantic aspects --- with variable binding were presented by several people independently, differing in the modelling of variable binding:

-Gabbay and Pitts' \emph{nominal} approach \cite{gabbay_pitts99, gabbay_pitts, pitts} uses a set theory enriched with \emph{atoms} to establish an initiality result.
+The \emph{nominal approach} by \textcite{gabbay_pitts99} (see also \cite{gabbay_pitts, pitts}) uses a set theory enriched with \emph{atoms} to establish an initiality result.
 Their approach models lambda abstraction as a constructor which takes a pair of a variable name and a term as arguments.
-In contrast to the other techniques mentioned in this list, in the nominal approach syntactic equality is different from $\alpha$--equivalence.

-Hofmann \cite{hofmann} and Miculan and Scagnetto \cite{DBLP:conf/ppdp/MiculanS03} prove initiality results modelling variable binding in a Higher-Order Abstract Syntax (HOAS) style.

-Fiore et al.\ \cite{fpt} (also \cite{fio02, fio05}) modify the classical notion of initial algebras by replacing sets by presheaves over finite sets, constructing fresh, to--be--bound variables by a $\_ + 1$ functor, corresponding to context extension, on those presheaves.
-Variable binding is modelled through nested datatypes as introduced by Bird and Meertens \cite{BirdMeertens98:Nested}.

-Later Tanaka and Power \cite{Tanaka:2005:UCF:1088454.1088457} generalize and subsume those three approaches to a general category of contexts.
-An overview of this work and references to more technical papers can be found in \cite{Power:2007:ASS:1230146.1230276}.
+In contrast to the other techniques mentioned in this list, in the nominal approach syntactic equality is different from $\alpha$--equivalence. \textcite{hofmann} proves an initiality result modelling variable binding in a Higher--Order Abstract Syntax (HOAS) style. \textcite{fpt} (also \cite{fio02, fio05}) model variable binding through nested datatypes as introduced by \textcite{BirdMeertens98:Nested}. \citeauthor{fpt}'s approach is extended to \emph{simply--typed syntax} by \textcite{DBLP:conf/ppdp/MiculanS03}. \textcite{Tanaka:2005:UCF:1088454.1088457} generalize and subsume those three approaches to a general category of contexts.
+An overview of this work and references to more technical papers is given by \textcite{Power:2007:ASS:1230146.1230276}. \textcite{DBLP:conf/wollic/HirschowitzM07} prove an initiality result for untyped syntax based on the notion of \emph{module over a monad}.
+Their work has been extended to simply--typed syntax by \textcite{ju_phd}.